kansiris/reactjs-interview-questions/README.md

     *JSX* is a XML-like syntax extension to ECMAScript (the acronym stands for *JavaScript XML*).
 Basically it just provides syntactic sugar for the `React.createElement()` function, giving us expressiveness of JavaScript along with HTML like template syntax.

-    In the example below text inside `<h1>` tag return as JavaScript function to the render function.
+    In the example below text inside `<h1>` tag is returned as JavaScript function to the render function.

     ```jsx harmony
     class App extends React.Component {